 The Academic Division has developed an Application for Co-Curricular Funding form that you can submit when you need financial support for a class activity (such as transportation for a class trip) or a co—curricular event.

 Funds for General Education Initiatives

 Limited funding is available to full and part-time faculty in the form of summer stipends for curriculum development in General Education, typically supporting the development of learning communities and the integration of writing into General Education courses.
-Funds are also available for other course-enrichment activities-field trips, class activities, guest speakers, etc. Contact Todd Gernes, Assistant Dean of General Education and Academic Achievement, for more details or specific requests.
+Funds are also available for other course-enrichment activities-field trips, class activities, guest speakers, etc. Contact Todd Gernes, Assistant Dean of General Education, for more details or specific requests.